freenowtech/spring-multirabbit/README.md

 ## How-to
 To use the library, the project must:
 1. Be a SpringBoot project annotated with **@EnableRabbit**, as usual;
-2. Import the dependency to **spring-multirabbit-lib**;
+2. Import the library **spring-multirabbit-lib**;
-3. Provide the map of configuration for additional connections in the new path **spring.multirabbitmq**.
-All attributes available for **spring.rabbitmq** can be used in **spring.multirabbitmq**.
+3. Provide configuration for additional brokers in the new path **spring.multirabbitmq.connections**.
+All attributes available for **spring.rabbitmq** can be used in **spring.multirabbitmq.connections**.
-4. Change the Rabbit context when talking to different servers:
+4. Change the container factory context when using non-default connections:
    1. For ```RabbitTemplate```, use ```SimpleResourceHolder.bind()``` and ```SimpleResourceHolder.unbind()```;
    2. For ```@RabbitListener```, define the ```containerFactory``` or leave it blank for the default connection.